 It is important to recall that the collimator integration in the region between TAN and D2 magnets (present TCTP’s location) must be studies properly, taking into account the constraints coming from the reduced separation between the two beam pipes.
 Therefore, new layout/design of the collimator tank must be studies.

-It is also noted that the collimator jaw might need to be updated compared to the present design (see also Table 1) depending on the final * values decided for HL-LHC.
+It is also noted that the collimator jaw stroke might need to be updated compared to the present design (see also Table 1) depending on the final * values decided for HL-LHC.
+Maximum collimator gaps above the present 60 mm value might be required.

 Installation/Dismantling